 Read on to learn more about these programs and discover if they’re right for you.

-Bachelor of Sustainability (Okanagan campus)
+Bachelor of Urban Forestry (Vancouver campus)

 UBC’s new Bachelor of Urban Forestry degree is for students who want to develop their passion for the urban environment and learn more about sustainability, green space planning, and nature in the city.
 Urban Forestry is taught in collaboration with the School of Architecture and Landscape Architecture and is the first undergraduate degree in Canada dedicated to the planning and management of urban green spaces.

 If you’re interested in learning about urban ecology, sustainability planning, recreation, human well-being, and forest sciences and management, Urban Forestry could be for you.